 2. Late payment – Luckily I can rely on my clients and I have never had to request late payment fees.
 However, in exceptional cases, I have the right to charge a monthly late payment fee of 5% of the original invoice total plus an appropriate admin recovery fee against any outstanding invoice that takes significant billable time to recover.
 Late payment fees can be avoided if the client has genuine reason for the late payment and are able to agree to a new invoice due date.
 If the new due date is still not met, then the late payment fees apply and may be back-dated to the original invoice date.

 3. Rates and quoting – If charging hourly for work, this will be agreed in advance in writing for a pre-agreed set hourly fee.
 Alternatively, for set-fee projects a deposit may be required upfront before any billable work may commence.
 The final work will be supplied following payment of the final billable amount.
-If a project is taking longer than anticipated to complete due to delays out of the designers control, the designer reserves the right to invoice for part-payment of a proportion the work completed thus far, or payment of the billable hours spent on the project thus far, up to the point of delay.
+If a project is on pause or becomes stagnant due to delays out of the designers control, the designer reserves the right to invoice for part-payment (normally 50%) or a relevant proportion the work completed thus far, or payment of the billable hours spent on the project thus far, up to the point of delay.
 The remainder of the project, following the delay, will be invoiced separately.
 A project is considered delayed when it has been stagnant or on pause for 2 weeks.
 The total bill for the project, when all invoices are added up, will be the same as if it were billed in one invoice.
 Quotes and invoices based on a pre-agreed day rate will be rounded to the nearest half or full day as appropriate.